oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/deployment/APIGateway/apigateway-lab.md

 - the IP Addresses of the workers (in this example 10.0.10.2, 10.0.10.3 and 10.0.10.4)
 - the listening port (in this example 31969)

-Now, lets go back to the Backend Set information and click on **Update Health Check** button:
+Now, lets go back to the Backend Set information and click on `Update Health Check` button:

 ![image-20200513192804436](images/image-110.png)

-Copy all of the values for all the fields in the form into a test editor, here are the field names:
+Copy all of the values for all the fields in the form into a text editor, here are the field names:

 - Protocol
 - Port